 I was lucky enough to visit Tuscany on several family holidays growing up and so it’ll always have a place in my heart.
 I have many memories of eating my bodyweight in soft Italian ice cream and working our way through many a wine seller and parmesan shop in Tuscany.

-It’s these, the best hilltop towns of Tuscany, that really sum up the region with their beautiful, narrow, cobbled streets, piazzas full of old men just chilling and, of course, magnificent duomo.
+It’s these, the best hilltop towns of Tuscany, that really sums up the region with their beautiful, narrow, cobbled streets, piazzas full of old men just chilling and, of course, magnificent Duomo.
 These Tuscany hill towns have something magical about them and they’re definitely some of the prettiest towns in Tuscany.

 Below are some of the most beautiful hilltop towns in Tuscany.
 A visit to one of these towns in one of the best things to do in Tuscany.
 If you’re wondering where to go in Tuscany then make sure you add one (or more!) of these Tuscany hilltop towns to your itinerary.

 The easiest airport to fly to from the UK for travelling around these hill top towns in Tuscany is Florence.

 I always check flight prices with Skyscanner as they reliably show cheap flights.

 Getting around Tuscany is easiest with a car.
 If you’re flying to Italy and need to rent a car then check RentalCars.com for cheap car hire deals.

 This obviously depends on your budget.
 You might like to rent a Tuscan villa if visiting with a larger group of friends and family.
 Or, if you’re planning more of a city break then check out these options.
 Booking.com is a great place to look first for hotels in Tuscany.

 Get to know these beautiful Italian hilltop towns, in Tuscany and nearby, in a little more detail.